medusajs/medusa/docs/content/deployments/admin/deploying-on-netlify.md

 ![Medusa Admin Login](https://res.cloudinary.com/dza7lstvk/image/upload/v1668001604/Medusa%20Docs/Screenshots/XYqMCo9_hq1fsv.png)

-Before you can use Medusa Admin, you must add the URL as an environment variable on your deployed Medusa server.
+Before you can use Medusa Admin, you must add the URL as an environment variable on your deployed Medusa backend.

 ---

-## Configure CORS Variable on the Medusa Server
+## Configure CORS Variable on the Medusa Backend

-To send requests to the Medusa server from the Medusa Admin, you must set the `ADMIN_CORS` environment variable on your server to the Medusa Admin’s URL.
+To send requests to the Medusa backend from the Medusa Admin, you must set the `ADMIN_CORS` environment variable on your backend to the Medusa Admin’s URL.

 :::caution